 This was the intriguing photo:

 Here is a ‘soap cloud’ and you can find the original tutorial (which is awesome) here.
-It looked like such a fun and easy idea, and it would occupy the kids for a while, so I knew I needed to try it out!
+It looked like such a fun and easy idea, and I knew it would occupy the kids for a while, so I needed to try it out!

 I got my bar of ivory soap ready…